seratsaad/seratsaad/README.md

 # Hello, 👋 I'm Serat Saad!

-I am actively **seeking Astronomy PhD positions**.
+I am an incoming **astronomy PhD student at The Ohio State University**.

-I am a **senior** at **Vanderbilt University**, majoring in **Physics & Mathematics** with a minor in **Astronomy & Scientific Computing** 🌌.
+I recently graduated from **Vanderbilt University**, majoring in **Physics & Mathematics** with minors in **Astronomy & Scientific Computing** 🌌.
 My journey into Astronomy began through international Olympiads, where I developed a deep love for the stars and problem-solving.
 Since then, my passion has driven me to publish research, present at international conferences, and lead impactful educational initiatives.

 ---